frankshearar/Home/Semver-2.0.0-Protocol.md

 The `semVerLevel` query parameter is case insensitive.

 The package push and delete endpoints also available via the V2 protocol do not support the `semVerLevel` query parameter.
 They should always operate on the entire set of packages (not just SemVer 1.0.0 packages).

+The following endpoint refers to a specific version of a package and is discovered via one of the previous endpoints.
+Therefore, SemVer 2.0.0 packages are **not** filtered out.
+The `semVerLevel` query parameter has no effect on this endpoint.

+ - `Packages(Id='<ID>',Version='<VERSION>')`

 ### Suggestion (rough and not detailed)